MarkPflug/Sylvan.BuildTools.Resources/README.md

 The static string code generation feature allows adding string constants to your project where each string constant is defined in a separate file in a folder structure.
-This is intended to support scenarios where you need to include long string constants that contain structured language that would be better maintained in a separate file.
+This is intended to support scenarios where you need to include long string constants that contain structured language that would be better maintained in a separate file, instead of inlining the code in a C# file.
 This allows text like long SQL queries, chunks of HTML or JavaScript to be edited in a file with appropriate syntax highlighting, then accessed from C# code as if it were defined as a native string constant.

-StaticResources are added to a project by defining a `StaticResourceFolder` item in the .csproj file.
+Static resources are added to a project by defining a `StaticResourceFolder` item in the .csproj file, which names a folder that contains static resource files.

 ```xml
 	<ItemGroup>